kcharvi/Defining-and-Solving-Reinforcement-Learning-Environments/README.md

-# Defining-and-Solving-RL-Environments
+# Defining and Solving Reinforcement Learning Environments

-This project is focused on creation and analysis of various Reinforcement Learning environments, applying Q-learning and other tabular methods.
-Dive into the intricacies of deterministic, stochastic, and stock trading environments in Reinforcement Learning.
+This project is focused on creation and analysis of various Grid World environments, applying SARSA, Q-learning and Double Q Learning methods.
+Implemented and worked with deterministic, stochastic, and stock trading environments in Reinforcement Learning.

 ## 🌟 Features